Codernob/codernob.github.io/_pages/about.md

 ======
 I am excited to pursue doctoral studies where I can continue advancing multimodal generative AI systems, particularly focusing on making these technologies more robust, efficient, and accessible across diverse languages and cultures.
 I aim to contribute to building AI systems that are not only technically sophisticated but also ethically sound and globally inclusive.

-Feel free to explore my [publications](/publications/), [teaching experience](/teaching/), and [CV](/cv/) to learn more about my work.
+Feel free to explore my [publications](/publications/) to learn more about my work.
 I am always open to research collaborations and discussions about generative AI, low-resource language technologies, and fairness in machine learning.

 Contact
 ======